ELMA RPA Standard or Enterprise edition is required.

 The Bots section contains bots that interact with the server.
 You can only work with the bots that are registered in the Orchestrator and are available for receiving tasks.

-All the bots are grouped by their status: Request, Allowed, Blocked, Connected.
+All the bots are grouped by their status: Request, Allowed, Locked, Connected.